Devaasish/ShakySound/README.md

 # ShakySound
-This is a music player app in which you can play music and add music.
+This is a music player app in which you can play music.
 Music everyday!